MegaMosquito/tunneler/README.md

 ### Simplifying reverse SSH tunneling

-A reverse tunnel enables access to machines behind firewalls by changing the which end starts the connection.
-Machines behind firewalls are alsmost always enabled to make outbound connections.
+A reverse tunnel enables access to machines behind firewalls (without any port forwarding) by changing which end of the tunnel initiates the connection.
+This works because machines behind firewalls are almost always enabled to make outbound connections.
 For example, I have a subnet inside my home LAN, created by a router/firewall.
 Machines in the subnet can reach machines in my LAN and outside my home, but machines in my LAN cannot reach